Flecs v4.0 is out!

 The Explorer has become an indispensable tool for many Flecs developers.
 It enables them to quickly inspect scenes, entities, queries and performance statistics.
 With the introduction of v4 also comes a brand new Explorer that has been rewritten from scratch!

-Not only does it look better (I hope you’ll agree), upgrading from vue2 to vue3 cleaned up the code and made it much easier to navigate.
-This really sped up new feature development, and should help anyone looking to contribute to the project.
+Not only does it have a more streamlined look, upgrading from vue2 to vue3 cleaned up the code and made it much easier to navigate.
+This has sped up new feature development, and should help anyone looking to contribute to the project.

-Aside from sporting new looks and a cleaner code base, the v4 explorer has a few new tricks up its sleeve, such as a utility to capture commands, editing multiple Flecs scripts at the same time, the ability to add & remove components, and new tools to inspect queries, systems and observers:
+The v4 explorer also has a few new tricks up its sleeve, such as a utility to capture commands, editing multiple Flecs scripts at the same time, the ability to add & remove components, and new tools to inspect queries, systems and observers:

 The v4 explorer has new tools to inspect queries.